terraform-ibm-modules/terraform-ibm-observability/modules/monitoring-sysdig/README.md

-# Module sysdig monitor instance
+# Module monitoring instance

-This module is used to create sysdig monitor instance.
+This module is used to create monitoring instance.

 ## Example Usage
 ```